aerospike/kubernetes-operator/docs/Cluster-configuration-settings.md

 description: Cluster Configuration Settings
 ---

-Aerospike cluster configuration settings are found in the Aerospike cluster Custom Resource (CR).
+Aerospike cluster configuration settings are in the Aerospike cluster Custom Resource (CR).
 You can edit this file to make changes to your Aerospike cluster.

 The [Operator Custom Resource Definition (CRD)](https://github.com/aerospike/aerospike-kubernetes-operator/blob/master/config/crd/bases/asdb.aerospike.com_aerospikeclusters.yaml) specifies the CR the Operator uses to manage the cluster.